 Graves’ disease is often said to be “the opposite of Hashimoto’s.”
 But it’s not really the opposite.
-These two conditions are the same disease – autoimmunity.
+At the root, these two conditions are the same disease – autoimmunity.

 It is true that Hashimoto’s is autoimmune hypothyroidism and that Graves’ is autoimmune hyperthyroidism.
 So in that sense, they’re opposites.